 Life is stressful enough without the stress of trying to go for a workout.
-If you plan on working out after work, have your gym bag packed so that you can head straight to the gym.
-Pack a healthy snack to have on your way from work to the gym, and then you are less likely for a home diversion (where it is easier to stay).
+If you plan on working out after work, have your gym bag packed so that you can head straight to the gym?
+Pack a healthy snack to have on your way from work to the gym, and then you are less likely to have a home diversion (where it is easier to stay).

 Or if you just cannot face working out after work, it might be time to try the morning.
 It may not be your first preference, but think about what makes it hard to get up and address these issues.
 If it is cold, put the heater on a schedule so it will have heated your room before you wake up.
 Lay your clothes out the night before.
 Have breakfast ready to eat, and a snack in the car for after the gym.